dysmalpy/dysmalpy/docs/bugfix_instructions.rst

 .. _bug report: https://github.com/ttshimiz/dysmalpy/issues/new/choose

-2. Email the maintainers at [EMAIL ADDRESS].
+2. Email the maintainers at `dysmalpy@mpe.mpg.de`.

 In either case, please include as much detail as possible about the issue.
 This includes a list of the versions of the dependency packages, and a minimum